tozti/tozti/docs/dev/store.rst

 ``meta``
    A JSON object containing some metadata about the resource.
-For now it only contains ``created`` and ``last-modified`` which are two self-explanatory dates in ISO 8601 format (UTC timezone).
+For now it only contains ``created`` and ``last-modified`` which are two self-explanatory dates in ISO 8601 format (UTC time zone).

 .. _relationship objects: